Loading

 NOTE

 Put some swabs into the small bottle with enough Isopropyl alcohol (IPA) to cover the foam tips.
 Place the bottle near the maintenance door before you start.
+You can also prepare some lint-free cloths soaked in Isopropyl alcohol.

 This procedure assumes that the Maintenance Access door is still open from the previous procedure.
 If not click on Move Carriage and open the door.